mobiliabrus/tourbook/docs/1-tour.md

 <a-map driving="13.813143,100.548074,Mo Chit Bus Station|17.014624,99.812901,Sukhothai Bus Terminal"></a-map>

-Bus stop in downtown, I head to songthaew.
-I asked a discount to ancient city, driver said yes.
-After, he told dropping me off at old town east.
-I insist take off at Tourist Information Center in the north.
-I don't remembered did he really give me discount, and I believe not.

-I saw no resorts around.
-I went to a snack waggon for asking road.

-"Just go ahead from this road, then turn right.", a man with thai style uniform answered.

-"Thank you."
-I said.

-"I drive you there."

-I respectfully declined, but he insist.
-I was thinking of what if he ask me a high price.

-"Are you a policeman?"
-I questioned on the car.

-"No, I am a teacher."

-Scouts I saw when I arrived.
-It should be what he teach I think.

-Soon, I arrived.
+The bus only stopped in the new town, so I walked directly to the songthaew after getting off.
+I asked the driver how much it would cost to go to the ancient city and haggled with him.
+He just said "okay".
+The driver took me to a convenience store in the ancient city, where I insisted on going to a hotel nearby.
+When we arrived, the driver said the place was far and there was no discount, and this made the whole trip unpleasant.

+When I got off, I couldn't find the resort and only saw a small food cart selling skewers.
+I went to buy some and asked for directions.
+The owner of the cart called over a person in a police uniform who helped me find the way.
+Just as I was leaving, the police officer stopped me and insisted on driving me to the hotel.
+I was worried about being cheated, but I couldn't resist his enthusiasm and had to get on the pickup.

+It drove about one one hundred meters forward, turned right for another one hundred meters, and then we arrived at the hotel.
+He didn't ask me for any money and just said he was a teacher nearby.
+It was then that I remembered seeing a car of boy scouts on the road.

 <a-map driving="17.030496,99.702936,Tourist Information Center|17.032004,99.702915|17.031670,99.706329,Baan Rim Klong Resort"></a-map>